alanng10/class-lang/Docue/Article/Sande/a.md

-Maide node has syntax that starts with "maide" index word, followed by Count of class Count, followed by Name of class MaideName, followed by limit brace round open token, followed by Param of class Param, followed by limit brace round close token, followed by limit brace open token, followed by Call of class State, followed by limit brace close token.
+Maide node has syntax that starts with "maide" index word, followed by Count of class Count, followed by Name of class MaideName, followed by limit brace round open token, followed by Param of class Param, followed by limit brace round close token, followed by limit brace curve open token, followed by Call of class State, followed by limit brace curve close token.

 Param node is list of Var.
 The list is delimited by limit comma.